 How to Get There

 The Hunter Valley is about a 2 ½ hour drive from Sydney.
-If you don’t have time to stay overnight there are quite a few day tour options from Sydney.
+It is perfect if you’re looking for romantic getaways from Sydney.

-9. Lord Howe Island Getaways
+9. Lord Howe Island

 Have a World Heritage Island experience close to Sydney – only 400 visitors are allowed on this 11km long island at a time.